socketio/socket.io-website/source/get-started/chat.md

 Writing a chat application with popular web applications stacks like LAMP (PHP) has traditionally been very hard.
 It involves polling the server for changes, keeping track of timestamps, and it’s a lot slower than it should be.

-Sockets have traditionally been the solution around which most realtime chat systems are architected, providing a bi-directional communication channel between a client and a server.
+Sockets have traditionally been the solution around which most real-time chat systems are architected, providing a bi-directional communication channel between a client and a server.

 This means that the server can *push* messages to clients.
 Whenever you write a chat message, the idea is that the server will get it and push it to all other connected clients.